 POS stands for Point of Sale.

-A point of sale purchase is the process of collecting payment when a customer goes to buy something from a merchant.
+Basically, a POS transaction, or purchase, is the process of collecting payment when a customer goes to buy something from a merchant.

 Payment forms of a POS purchase